🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 The boat engine makes up a huge portion of the price of any boat.
 In the case of a standard new pontoon boat, you'll see a new 150hp engine selling for about $12,000.
 The rest of the price is the actual boat.

-It's important to realize this because the boat itself will likely be on the water even 15 or 20 years from now if it's well built and taken care of.
+It's important to realize this because if the boat is well built and taken care of, it will likely be on the water even 15 or 20 years from now.

 The engine will likely be unreliable at that age.
-When you're buying a used boat, keep in mind that the motor is the first and foremost concern.
+When buying a used boat, the motor is the first and foremost concern.

 How do I find a good price on a pontoon boat?

-This depends on if you're only shopping for a new pontoon boat or if you'd consider looking for something used but still in good shape.
-For new pontoon boats, I think you're likely to see better prices from smaller shops that mostly do repair work but also deal in new pontoons.
+This depends on whether you're only shopping for a new pontoon boat or if you'd consider looking for something used but still in good shape.
+I think you'll likely see better prices for new pontoon boats from smaller shops that mostly do repair work but also deal in new pontoons.

 These guys often have less overhead than the shiny boat lot downtown that makes all its money from selling boats.
 The repair guys who also sell boats are often willing to sell for less because they realize that they also now have you as a customer for life if they treat you right on the sale.